faucetsdn/NetworkML/CONTRIBUTING.md

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

-Add your name to the AUTHORS file, but make sure the list is sorted and your name and email address match your git configuration.
-The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.
+Add your name to the AUTHORS file, but make sure that the list is sorted and that your name and email address match the ones you used to make your commits.
+The AUTHORS file is regenerated occasionally from the commit history, so a mismatch may result in your changes being overwritten.

 ## Decision process